State Regulatory Structure

-Conditional States - Arizona, Colorado, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Minnesota, Montana, Nebraska, Oregon, Pennsylvania, South Carolina, South Dakota, Utah, Vermont, Virginia, Wisconsin
+Conditional States - Arizona, Colorado, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Oregon, Pennsylvania, South Carolina, South Dakota, Utah, Vermont, Virginia, Wisconsin

 Registration Requirements - Silent states generally omit mention of gift annuities in their state Code and or regulations with respect to the issuance of gift annuities in the state.
 A few silent states have one or more court cases pertaining to gift annuities, but no further guidance.
 Charities should exercise caution and seek the advice of counsel before issuing gift annuities in these states.